-The Scubapro Flux Twin Dual Lens scuba diving mask is designed to accept optical lenses which improve your underwater view.
+The Scubapro Flux Twin Dual Lens prescription dive mask is designed to accept optical lenses which improve your underwater view.
 With a wide selection of optical lenses available, it makes picking the best prescription dive mask so much easier.
 The hypoallergenic, silicone skirt features a double-feathered edge which provides a comfortable, watertight seal on a variety of face shapes.
-A great option if you are looking for the perfect prescription dive mask.
+A great option if you are looking for the perfect prescription scuba mask.

 Universal Fit & Ideal for all Divers